 Rarely a promo video includes a toddler wielding a razor, a horribly mismanaged warehouse, and random mascots that don’t really serve a purpose.
 But, humor is something everyone appreciates, and a razor that comes to your door once a month for a single dollar is another thing it’s hard to skip on.

 The Dollar Shave Club growth team knew people were online and recognized the power of the viral video long before others did.
 The result?
-They are now the most popular shaving products company, with more users than the age-old Gilette.
-And the video itself is seen more than 27 million times.
-Talk about a successful ad!
+They now have the highest customer retention rate among men’s grooming subscription companies.
+Just like the video, this shows how hacking growth is as much about raising profits, as it is about making powerful connections with the right clientele.

 Tesla makes the customer a star

-Tesla is an electric car manufacturer that sells not just a car, but a lifestyle.
-Being the biggest alternative to fossil fuel-powered cars, they are a strong market disruptor, but apart from that, they also rely on great design and engineering.
 So, how does this huge company manage to spend next to nothing on traditional marketing?
 They make their customers marketers.
-First of all, their products are scarce, expensive and exclusive.
-People who buy their cars, want to share that on their own social media, and Tesla often re-share those posts.
+First of all, their products are scarce, expensive, and exclusive.
+People who buy their cars, want to share that on their own social media, and Tesla often re-shares those posts.
 Not only do they market, but they also reassure potential new users with good customer experience.

 Elon Musk, CEO of Tesla, often replies to questions about Tesla products on social media.

-Lastly, they have an amazing referral program and they reward word-of-mouth and good reviews with credit for a new Tesla car up to a thousand dollars, free accessories and maintenance, and exclusive access to showcase events.
+Lastly, they have an amazing referral program and they reward word-of-mouth and good reviews with credit for a new Tesla car of up to a thousand dollars, free accessories and maintenance, and exclusive access to showcase events.

 And even since starting out, Tesla has had crazy ways of marketing.
 Remember that car Musk put on a SpaceX rocket?
 Yeah, it made sales surge.